Part 1- The Vicar of the South

 Across the room, the young man they speak of nods courteously at what his dance partner is saying.
 His profile is sharper than a child’s but softer than that of a man.
 The same can be said of his facial features.
 His skin is shy of being a proper tan, and his hair is a dark blond color.
 He is not the most attractive young man in the room, nor the richest, but he’s friendly and approachable.

-Preston attends all the events at Desmond manor, but he almost lives at the manor himself.
+Preston attends all the events at Desmond manor, nearly living at the manor himself.
 He’s not here as a guest, he’s here because of Eloise.

 “Yes, but I can’t really ask him to dance can I?”
 Her younger cousin’s gaze drops to the arms of her wheelchair.
-Her straight thin hair curtains her delicate face.
+Her straight thin hair curtains her delicate face with the motion.

-“Eloise!”
-Cecilia’s green eyes bulge in response to her cousin’s blunt sense of humor.
+Cecilia’s green eyes bulge in response to her cousin’s blunt sense of humor, “Eloise!”

 “But you can!
 That’s my point!” the blond girl encourages.
 “That’s why I say you should ask him to dance.”
 The song playing in the hall fades to an end, and Eloise lowers her voice accordingly.